Graduate University of Advanced Technology

 The Graduate University of Advanced Technology (GUAT) is an advanced research center and graduate-level degree-granting institution in Kerman, Iran.
 It was founded in 2007.
 It is also known as Kerman Graduate University of Technology (KGUT).
 The main campus is located in Mahan, Kerman.

-GUAT is considered to be one of the most productive research centers of the country.
-It offers advanced degrees (master's and Ph.D.) in Electrical, Civil, Mechanical, Chemical, Material, Mineral and Photonic Engineering.
+GUAT offers advanced degrees (master's and Ph.D.) in Electrical, Civil, Mechanical, Chemical, Material, Mineral and Photonic Engineering.